Munich Hop-On Hop-Off Buses

 Sightseeing bus route through Munich| ©Paul Burroughs

 In Munich, you can choose between two sightseeing bus services that are very similar in format but with slight differences.
-Both offer 24- or 48-hour passes, allow you to hop on and off at any stop, and include a multilingual audio guide.
+Both offer 24- or 48-hour passes, allow you to hop on and off at any stop, and feature a multilingual audio guide.
 The main difference is in the route structure and the operator.

-• The Munich Tourist Bus is a practical option that offers two versions: a shorter express route and a longer route (Grand Tour).
+• The Munich tourist bus is a practical option that offers two versions: a shorter express route and a longer route (Grand Tour).
 Ideal if you are looking for something functional to see the essentials of the city.

 • The Munich Big Bus is part of an international network of tourist buses and offers two distinct routes (one through the historic centre and one through the north).
 If you choose the 48-hour pass, you can do both.
-Highly rated for its visual approach and organisation.

 Book the Munich tourist bus